Easily Export Native Designs or other EDA File Formats with Altium’s PCB-to-Gerber Converter Functionality

-The IPC-2581 standard was initiated, developed, and driven by contributors from a wide range of PCB industry segments, such as OEMs, PCB Fabricators, and Contract Manufactures, as well as MES, PLM and CAD/CAM vendors.
-In addition to graphical image data, IPC-2581 goes above and beyond to consolidate all aspects of a design, from layer stackup and materials, to assembly and test details, into a single data format, contained in a single file.
+The IPC-2581 standard was initiated, developed, and driven by contributors from a wide range of PCB industry segments, such as OEMs, PCB Fabricators, and Contract Manufacturers, as well as MES, PLM, and CAD/CAM vendors.
+In addition to graphical image data, IPC-2581 goes above and beyond to consolidate all aspects of a design, from layer stackup and materials to assembly and test details, into a single data format, contained in a single file.

 Generating Gerber Files and Alternatives

 There are a number of utilities for generating Gerber files or alternatives to Gerber RS-274X.
 If your design software includes a PCB-to-Gerber converter, you won’t have to use a Gerber-to-GCode converter or an open source tool like Gerbv.
 Any PCB-to-Gerber converter should allow you to export to the RS-274X and X2 formats.
 IPC-2581 is the other standard format, and your design software should export to this format if desired.

 With successively more devices being fabricated on multilayer PCBs, your design software should interface with a deliverable generation tool that creates Gerber X2 files.
 Altium Designer provides you with comprehensive tools to quickly generate Gerber or IPC-2581 files directly from your PCB layout.
 You can also generate other standard deliverables in a variety of file formats for your manufacturer.

 - The quality of your Gerber file output is directly related to the process and tools used to create it.
 With the right PCB-to-Gerber converter, you can prevent some common problems found in Gerber files that will delay fabrication.